BestTimesToVisit.com Logo

 packing

 Pack layers!
-Cusco's weather can change dramatically in a single day, from chilly mornings to warm afternoons.
-Include a waterproof jacket, comfortable walking shoes (you'll be doing a lot of walking on cobblestones!), sunscreen, a hat, and sunglasses, as the sun at altitude is intense.
+Cusco's weather can change rapidly, from sunny mornings to chilly afternoons and evenings, especially at altitude.
+Include a waterproof jacket, comfortable walking shoes (you'll be on cobblestones!), sunscreen, a hat, and sunglasses.
+Don't forget a small backpack for day trips to carry water, snacks, and your camera.

 safety